zuozhenggh/learning-library/data-management-library/data-quality/edq/edq-odi-consumption/edq-odi-consumption.md

     ![](images/image1200_115.png)

 3. The “Job Canvas” is displayed next with a slightly different “Tool Palette”.
-The “Tool Palette” contains all of the runnable configuration tasks in the project including snapshots, processes, exports, etc. Notice the icons at the top of the “Tool Palette” are different – click through them to explore
+The “Tool Palette” contains all of the runnable configuration tasks in the project including snapshots, processes, exports, etc. Notice the icons at the top of the “Tool Palette” are different – click through them to explore.

     ![](images/image1200_116.png)

-4. Click the   icon in the “Tool Palette” to display the “Snapshots” and drag the “US\_Customer\_Data” snapshot onto the canvas
+4. Click the   icon in the “Tool Palette” to display the “Snapshots” and drag the “US\_Customer\_Data” snapshot onto the canvas.

-5. Next, click the   icon in the “Tool Palette” to display the “Processes” and drag the “Clean Data” process onto the canvas
+5. Next, click the   icon in the “Tool Palette” to display the “Processes” and drag the “Clean Data” process onto the canvas.

     ![](images/image1200_117.png)

 6. Lastly, click the  icon on the right side of the “Tool Palette” to display the “Exports”.
-Drag and drop the “Clean Customers to Connection to Oracle” for output export onto the canvas
+Drag and drop the “Clean Customers to Connection to Oracle” for output export onto the canvas.

     ![](images/image1200_118.png)